 How Solar Arrays Create And Utilize Extra Energy

 A solar array only gathers electricity when there’s sunshine.
 Many solar customers stay connected to the grid because of this.

-To account for the energy used at night, solar companies size the system, so it will generate the customer’s typical night usage and put it onto the grid.
-The utility then credits this excess solar production back to the customer at the end of the month, which offsets the cost of using the utility generated energy at night.
+To account for the energy used at night, solar companies size the system to generate the customer’s typical night usage throughout the day and puts it onto the grid.
+The utility then credits this excess solar production back to the customer at the end of the month, which offsets the cost of using the utility-generated energy at night.